jason718/semi-sup/README.md

 ## Overview
 This code is for paper:
 [Not All Unlabeled Data are Equal: Learning to Weight Data in Semi-supervised Learning](https://arxiv.org/pdf/2007.01293v1.pdf).
-Zhongzheng Ren*, Raymond A. Yeh*, Alexander G. Schwing. arXiv:2007.01293. (*equal contribtion)
+Zhongzheng Ren*, Raymond A. Yeh*, Alexander G. Schwing.
+NeurIPS'20. (*equal contribtion)

-## License

-Copyright (C) 2020 The Paper Authors.
-All Rights Reserved.

-The code is released for internal use.
-Please don't distribute as the paper is still under review.

 ## Setup

 **Important**: `ML_DATA` is a shell environment variable that should point to the location where the datasets are installed.
 See the *Install datasets* section for more details. <br>